 Foreign judgments against domestic debtors may be enforced in Chile provided that they have been validated by the Supreme Court through an exequatur proceeding.
 The claimant must provide the court with a translated and certified copy of the decision as it will verify that the decision is final and enforceable in the issuing country, that enforcement is not incompatible with Chilean public policy, and that the parties both benefited from a due process of law.
 It should be added that recognition of foreign judgments in Chile strictly operates on a reciprocity basis, meaning that decisions rendered in a country where Chilean decisions are not recognized will not be recognized in Chile.

-The whole exequatur process can last from two months to a year.
+The whole exequatur process can last from 2 months to a year.
 Once recognized, the foreign judgment may be presented to the competent civil court to be enforced as any domestic decision.

 In addition, Chile is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958.
 Therefore, domestic courts also ought to recognize and enforce decisions rendered through international arbitration proceedings.